vetchain/docs/README.md

 3. **Global Veterinary Communication**: Facilitates global interoperability and data exchange for better health outcomes.
 4. **Traceability and Immutability**: Blockchain technology ensures traceability and immutability for secure and traceable records.
 5. **Seamless Cross-Border Procedures**: Adherence to international standards and regulations facilitates smooth travel experiences.
+6. **Insurance Health Coverage**: The IHB also facilitates seamless insurance processes.
+With the IHC incorporated into the IHB, animal owners can easily obtain Prior Authorizations for veterinary procedures, ensuring a hassle-free insurance experience.

 ### ICAO Emergency Travel Document (ETD) for Cross-Border Care and Emergencies